Do you have any queries?

 Kidney cancers are predominantly a disease of old age with most patients diagnosed beyond 60 years of age.
 Kidneys are a pair of excretory organs located in the abdomen.
 Apart from their role in removal of toxic metabolic by products from the body they are also critical in maintaining the body electrolyte levels and blood pressure.

-Who may get it?
+Who may get Kidney Cancer?

 The disease is seen to be related with carcinogenic exposure like smoking and is frequent in people employed in the dry cleaning industry having exposure with gasoline, solvents and heavy metals.
 The risk is also high among obese and hypertensive patients with long history of exposure to diuretic therapy and NSAIDs (pain killers).
 Apart from this patients with other benign kidney diseases and those having prolonged history of dialysis are also at increased risk of developing kidney cancers.
 As per some experts, the risk of Kidney Cancer is gradually growing due to a change in lifestyle and unhealthy food habits in urban cities.